Ezra Butler Eddy: 1900 fire

 After the great fire on April 26, 1900, Eddy was able to re-establish operation in less than a year in spite of the fact that he had suffered an estimated loss of 3 million dollars in the fire.
-In spite of the fires that repeatedly ravaged his factories and his house, Eddy persevered.
+Despite the fires that repeatedly ravaged his factories and his house, Eddy persevered.
 He was an astute and canny industrialist whose success during this era of industrial capitalist expansion was due, in part, to his involvement in politics.

 Personal life

 He was highly esteemed, not only in Hull but throughout Canada.
 He founded the Eddy Lodge, A. F. & A. M. of the Grand Lodge of Quebec, and was also a Knight Templar.
-He was married twice, first in Bristol, Vermont, on December 29, 1884, to Zaida Diana Arnold, daughter of Uriah Fields Arnold and John Arnold, of Frankfort-on-the-Main, Germany.
-She bore him three children, two sons and one daughter.
+He was married twice, first in Bristol, Vermont, on December 29, 1884, to Zaida Diana Arnold.
+They had three children, two sons and one daughter.
 The boys, Rollin and Samuel, died in infancy, but his daughter, Ella Clarissa, survived him.
-She died in 1893.
+Zaida died in 1893.
 He wed his second wife, Jennie Grahl Shirreff, in Halifax on June 27, 1894.
 Upon his death, she became his principal heir.